 Unless you want to break your back handling the movers’ job, you’re not working out until you find a new gym.
 Searching for the ideal gym is a very personal decision, and you should look for one before moving out of your current home, so you don’t lose your momentum.
-It’s a lot easier if you can transfer your current membership to a different branch of your local gym, but if you’re engaging in a long distance move, this may be impossible.
+It’s a lot easier if you can transfer your current membership to a different branch of your local gym, but if you’re engaging in a long-distance move, this may be impossible.
 Let’s navigate what considerations to make when finding a new gym.

-Wherever you decide to move, check within a close radius where the nearest gyms are located.
+Wherever you decide to move, check within a close radius of where the nearest gyms are located.
 Even if you’re a committed gym rat, on days when it’s more of a struggle or your schedule is tight, says Sparkpeople, dragging yourself to the neighborhood gym won’t be an issue.
 Besides, you may meet your new neighbors!

 What Do They Offer?

 Before you join just any gym, review the services and programs they offer.
 If you’re a yoga enthusiast, a traditional gym may not offer the expertise or classes you want.
 If you want a personal trainer to build routines specifically for you, you need to locate that service.
 Parents with young children may want babysitting services.
 Joining a gym without programs you prefer determines how often you’ll visit.

 Gyms offer all different types of payment schedules for their members.
 Ask about their fees and read the contract carefully before signing up to catch any hidden costs.
 Find out, too, states Huffington Post if membership is transferable with other locations for gyms that are part of a chain.